 [ aws ]

-The AWS Budgets API enables you to use AWS Budgets to plan your service usage, service costs, and instance reservations.
-The API reference provides descriptions, syntax, and usage examples for each of the actions and data types for AWS Budgets.
+Use the Amazon Web Services Budgets API to plan your service usage, service costs, and instance reservations.
+This API reference provides descriptions, syntax, and usage examples for each of the actions and data types for the Amazon Web Services Budgets feature.

 Budgets provide you with a way to see the following information:

 How close your plan is to your budgeted amount or to the free tier limits